-I want to assure you that you deserve to feel peaceful and confident in your body and to cultivate habits that helps you feel great about yourself and your life.
-You can definitely do this.
+I want to assure you that you deserve to feel peaceful and confident in your body.
+You deserve to cultivate habits that helps you feel great about yourself and your life.
+And you can definitely do this.
 Below are five things you can do to help you along this path.

 One: Develop an I’m the Boss of Me Mindset

 We often receive the message that everyone else knows better than we do what we should do about our body and that they expect us to follow their advice.
-This is a common feeling especially around the New Year or the summer time when so many advertisers, companies, and well-meaning (or not-so-well-meaning) family and friends tell us what everyone must do to lose weight, get in shape, or be better somehow.
+This is a common feeling especially around the New Year or the summer.
+Around these times, many advertisers, companies, and even family and friends tell us what we must do to lose weight and get in shape.

 Pressures like this can make us feel like our opinions about our body don’t matter.
 Such feelings cut us off from our body wisdom.

-Your feelings, opinions, and thoughts about your body are extremely important—in fact, they are of primary importance.
-You are the closest person to your body because your body is an integral part of you.
+Your feelings, opinions, and thoughts about your body are extremely important.
+In fact, they are of primary importance.
+You are the closest person to your body.
 Because of this, you are in the ideal position to listen to and to know what is best for your body.

 You may decide to go on a diet or program in the New Year.
-You may, on the other hand, decide that diets are the worst thing ever for you, and you will never go on one again.
+Or you may, on the other hand, decide that diets are the worst thing ever for you, and you will never go on one again.

 Either way, you get to decide because You are the Boss of You.

-When you develop an I’m the Boss of Me Mindset, you realize that you have the right and responsibility to take care of your body in a way that makes sense to you.
+When you develop an I’m the Boss of Me Mindset, you realize that you have the right and responsibility to take care of your body in a way that works and makes sense to you.
 And you also have the right to reject any body advice that doesn’t work or make sense to you.

 Can you follow some kind of eating and exercise program?
 Sure, if it works for you and makes sense to you.
 Can you reject all diets and weight loss programs forever?
 Sure, if it works for you and makes sense to you.

-And of course you can (and probably should) consult experts and other knowledgeable people about wise ways to eat and to move.
-However, as you certainly already know, there is a lot of conflicting advice out there about the right way to eat and to move.
+Of course you can (and probably should) consult experts and other knowledgeable people about wise ways to eat and move.
+However, as you certainly already know, there is a lot of conflicting advice out there about the right way to eat and move.
 You must ultimately decide, in the midst of the conflicting advice, what is best for you.

-Two: Recognize that loving and wise habits that build body-confidence are the important thing.
+Two: Recognize that loving and wise habits that build body confidence are the important thing.
 Losing weight is not the most important thing.

 One of the weirdest (and most dangerous) messages we receive regularly about our body is that losing weight should be our default setting.
-By default setting I mean that we often get the idea that we should automatically want to, and that we probably need to, lose weight.
+That is, we often get the idea that we should automatically want to, and that we probably need to, lose weight.

-In fact, we often receive the message that losing weight and manipulating the shape of our body should be our main goal in life and even an obsession.
+In fact, we often receive the message that losing weight should be our main goal in life.

-These are all unhelpful and potentially dangerous messages for many reasons, but I will focus on two particular reasons.
-First, dieting—which is the primary way people try to lose weight—increasingly appears to be physically and emotionally damaging, as well as unsustainable, to many people.
+These are all unhelpful and potentially dangerous messages.
+First, dieting,which is the primary way people try to lose weight, is damaging, as well as unsustainable, to many people.
 You can read more about this here, here. and here.)

 Secondly, your primary goal in life is never to weigh a certain amount, to be a certain size, or to look a certain way.
 Your primary goal is to be YOU in all your unique goodness, beauty, and complexity.

-The combination of your personality, your life experiences, your body, and your interests and talents give you a unique worldview and skill set that no one else has.
+The combination of your personality, your life experiences, your body, and your interests give you a unique worldview and skill set.
 We will call the combination of all these things your unique goodness.
-Your purpose in life is to develop and use your unique goodness for your own benefit and the benefit of the whole earth.
+Your purpose in life is to develop your unique goodness for your own benefit and the benefit of the whole earth.

-One of the most important ways that you do this is by recognizing that you are worthy right now (see #3) and by showing yourself—including your body– kindness, compassion, and respect–which is the practical expression of love.
+One of the most important ways that you do this is by recognizing that you are worthy right now.
+You also do it by showing yourself kindness, compassion, and respect, which is the practical expression of love.